nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/setup_en.md

   - **Region**: "Quantum Trials",
 - "GD > Find the Island Shard",
   - **Region**: "Quantum Trials",
-  - "requires": "Quantum Rule > imaging", "Scout", "Scout Photos"
+  - requires: "Quantum Rule > imaging", "Scout", "Scout Photos"
 - "BH > Find the Tower Shard",
   - **Region**: "Quantum Trials",
 - "GD > Complete the Tower of Quantum Trials",
   - **Region**: "Quantum Trials",
-  - "requires": "Quantum Rule > imaging", "Scout", "Scout Photos"
+  - requires: "Quantum Rule > imaging", "Scout", "Scout Photos"
 - "ET > Ride Cave Quantum shard and 'learn' the second rule of Quantum",
   - **Region**: "Quantum Trials",
-  - "requires": "Quantum Rule > entanglement"
+  - requires: "Quantum Rule > entanglement"
 - "BH > Get to the top of the Tower of Quantum Knowledge and 'learn' the third rule of Quantum",
   - **Region**: "Quantum Trials",
 #### DeepSpace signal
 (In the DLC edittion this is renamed and reused for the stranger)
 - "Space > Visit the deepspace satelite",
   - **Region**: "Space",
-  - "requires": "Signaloscope", "Signal > DeepSpace"
+  - requires: "Signaloscope", "Signal > DeepSpace"
 - "TH > Visit the Radio Station and get it's signal",
   - **Region**: "Space",
-  - "requires": "Signaloscope", "Signal > DeepSpace"
+  - requires: "Signaloscope", "Signal > DeepSpace"
 #### End Game
 - "Visit > Get in the Probe Tracking Module and see the Coords to the eye",
   - **Region**: "Space",
-  - "requires": [ "Tornado Knowledge", "Jellyfish Knowledge" ],
+  - requires: [ "Tornado Knowledge", "Jellyfish Knowledge" ],
   - "place_item": [ "Seen Coords" ]
 - "Item > Get in the Probe Tracking Module and see the Coords to the eye",
   - **Region**: "Space",
-  - "requires": [ "Tornado Knowledge", "Jellyfish Knowledge" ]
+  - requires: [ "Tornado Knowledge", "Jellyfish Knowledge" ]
 - "Visit > Get in the Ash Twin Project",
   - **Region**: "Space",
-  - "requires": [ "Teleporter Knowledge" ],
+  - requires: [ "Teleporter Knowledge" ],
   - "place_item": [ "Seen WarpDrive" ]
 - "Item > Get in the Ash Twin Project",
   - **Region**: "Space",
   - "category": [ "P - Ash Twin"],
-  - "requires": [ "Teleporter Knowledge" ]
+  - requires: [ "Teleporter Knowledge" ]
 - "FINAL > Get the warp drive to the vessel and Warp to the Eye",
   - **Region**: "Dark Bramble",
-  -	"requires": "Coords to the eye", "Seen Coords", "Warp drive", "Seen WarpDrive", "Signaloscope", "Signal > Distress", "Scout"
+  -	requires: "Coords to the eye", "Seen Coords", "Warp drive", "Seen WarpDrive", "Signaloscope", "Signal > Distress", "Scout"
   - "place_item": "1 beautiful campfire song"
 - "VICTORY! (seed finished)",
   - **Region**:  "Dark Bramble",
-  -	"requires": "1 beautiful campfire song",
+  -	requires: "1 beautiful campfire song",
   -	"victory": true